-Visiting an observation deck in New York City is a non-negotiable for first-time visitors.
-The city is full of skyscrapers, but the question I always get from friends and family is – which observation deck in NYC is most worth your time?
+Visiting an observation deck in New York City is a must for first-time visitors.
+The city is full of skyscrapers, but the question I always get from friends and family is: which observation deck is actually worth your time?

-As a local who’s hosted dozens of friends and taken all of them to observation decks here in NYC, I’ve done my rounds.
+As a local who’s hosted dozens of friends—and taken all of them to observation decks around NYC—I’ve done my rounds.
 There are currently five observation decks in New York City to choose from, and in this guide, I’ll rank them based on the views and overall experience.
 Let’s dive in!

 The Best Observations Decks in NYC